VirtualiteNL/Managed365Dashboard/README.md

 ### 🕓 UserRisk IOC 6 – Recently created accounts
 Detects if the user account is less than 7 days old.
 🔸 **Risk**: Newly created accounts may indicate staging for future abuse or misconfiguration.

+### 🛡️ UserRisk IOC 7 – Not protected by Conditional Access
+Checks if the user is covered by at least one active Conditional Access policy that enforces MFA, compliant devices, domain-joined devices, or authentication strength.
+It also evaluates whether the policy targets the user directly, via group or role membership, and warns if the policy does not apply to all cloud apps.
+🔸 **Risk**: Users not protected by strong Conditional Access policies are more vulnerable to phishing, session hijacking, or access from unmanaged devices.

 > More IOC modules can be added in `userrisk.ps1`.